 The purpose here was to examine both the direct and indirect effects of Larrea tridentata on the general success of its annual understory.
-Single species of plants that are sensitive to environmental variation are called phytometers in plant science (Clements and Goldsmith 1924) and have been recommended as a tool to study the relative importance versus intensity of plant-plant interactions as well (Brooker et al. 2005).
-We used the commonly co-occurring annual Malacothrix glabrata as a phytometer to measure variation in pollination services with environmental context.
-These species co-flower at beginning and ends of their bloom period (Jennings 2001), and are thus a relevant system to model changes in net interactions within a growing season.
-We hypothesize that desert shrubs can positively and negatively influence the net outcome of pollination for associated annual plants through effects of large floral offering and extent of co-blooming with the community in addition to directly facilitating vegetative performance measures at earlier life stages.
-The following three predictions were tested: 1) visitation rates to an annual phytometer species differ under a shrub canopy relative to paired open microsites; 2) phenological stage of the shrub influences the pollination rates to the phytometer species; 3) annual community performance metrics including cover and richness will be higher under the shrub canopy.
-Understanding interactions for pollination at a community level is critical for understanding potential impacts of any decline in pollinator populations.
+Single species of plants that are sensitive to environmental variation are called phytometers in the plant sciences (Clements and Goldsmith 1924) and have been recommended as a tool to study the relative importance versus intensity of plant-plant interactions as well (Brooker et al. 2005).
+We used the commonly co-occurring annual Malacothrix glabrata as a phytometer to measure variation in pollination services with local environmental context.
+These species co-flower with other annuals? at beginning and ends of their bloom period (Jennings 2001), and are thus a relevant system to model changes in net interactions within a growing season.
+We hypothesize that desert shrubs both positively and negatively influence the net outcome of pollination for associated annual plants contingent on the direct effects of large floral offering by increased densities of annuals within canopy, temporal extent of co-blooming between shrubs and annuals, and finally through direct facilitation of earlier life stages for protégé species most commonly reported in the literature. – hmm still clunky The following three predictions were tested: 1) visitation rates to an annual phytometer species differ under a shrub canopy relative to paired open microsites; 2) phenological stage of the shrub influences the pollination rates to the phytometer species; 3) annual community performance metrics including cover and richness will be higher under the shrub canopy. – maybe flip order here and put 3 first and do same for order of concepts in hypothesis – ie match the flow of the system – ie H: shrubs facilitate establishment and growth of annual plants but later life stages such as reproduction can be net positive or negative depending on density of facilitated protégé species and extent that shrubs co-bloom with protégés and interfere with pollination.
+Then preds in that order too Understanding interactions for pollination at a community level is critical for understanding potential impacts of any decline in pollinator populations.
 If shrubs facilitate their understory annuals, they can buffer pollinator declines, but if shrubs typically interfere with pollination for annuals, the sensitivity to change for the community increases.
+Great implication – clean up and state more directly and definitely revisit in the Discussion – love this idea!

 Methods